Customs officials set to grill Kerala Speaker in gold smuggling case

 Last month, while hearing the bail plea of one of the accused, a court dealing with economic offences in Kochi had expressed ‘shock’ at the involvement of “big sharks” in the case and observed that people holding high positions had misused their power and authority.
 There are also media reports that some of the accused gave confessional statements taking big names.
 Later, main accused Swapna Suresh sought special protection in the jail complaining her life was in danger.

-They also alleged the accused smuggled US dollars to the Gulf countries using Sreeramakrishnan’s green channel access.
-They also alleged that a major portion of the smuggled US dollar was commission obtained from various projects.
+They also alleged that the accused smuggled US dollars to the Gulf countries using Sreeramakrishnan’s green channel access.
+A major portion of the smuggled US dollar was commission obtained from various projects, they further alleged.
 The Speaker denied these allegations and said he was ready for any probe.
 But when customs officials approached his secretary he retracted flaunting privilege card.

 When the customs busted the gold smuggling racket, Suresh was working as a senior consultant with the Kerala State Information Technology Infrastructure Limited.
 Before this, she worked at the UAE consulate at the state capital as its public relations officer.
 After the gold smuggling case surfaced, her degree was also found to be fake.